rasela/portfolio-v2/src/content/featured/Millionspaces/index.md

   - React
 ---

-#### Millionspaces is a sharing economy platform for the short term hire of Space.
+#### Millionspaces is a sharing economy platform for the short term hire of Space

 ---